kristopolous/EvDa/README.md

 ### Doesn't framework-XYZ have these things?

-Oh right.
-Here's one for you.
 Let's say that we have a function:

     this.once("something", function(){});